Blick nach Rechts: Controversy

-and two internet-sites.
-For some of these groups, the Inquiry refers to opinions of the Federal offices and State offices (Landesbehörden) for the Protection of the Constitution.
+and two internet sites.
+For some of these groups, the inquiry refers to opinions of the Federal offices and State offices (Landesbehörden) for the Protection of the Constitution.
 This substantiated the suspicion of the inquirers "that the ‘View to the Right’ is a platform for the distribution of far left slogans under the cover of the struggle against the far right" ("dass der 'Blick nach Rechts' eine mit Steuergeldern finanzierte Plattform auch für die Verbreitung linksextremistischer Parolen unter dem Etikett der Bekämpfung des Rechtsextremismus ist").

-At the time of the inquiry the imprint of the BNR-Homepage contained the note, that they don't agree with the content of other internet-sites.
+At the time of the inquiry, the BNR homepage contained a statement that it doesn't agree with the content of other internet sites.
 The objected links had already been deleted.